kubermatic/docs/content/kubermatic/main/installation/install-kkp-ce/_index.en.md

 The first user signing into the dashboard will be granted admin permissions.
 {{% /notice %}}

-This will allow you to use the KKP UI and API as an admin.
-Other users can be promoted to Admins using the [Admin Panel]({{< ref "../../tutorials-howtos/administration/admin-panel/administrators" >}}).
+This will allow you to use the KKP Dashboard and API as an admin.
+Other users can be promoted to admins using the [Admin Panel]({{< ref "../../tutorials-howtos/administration/admin-panel/administrators" >}}).

 ## Next Steps